 Maritime Laws and Regulations: Lakes and Rivers

-In Kaiser Aetna v. the United States, the Supreme Court determined that a waterway is navigable if it is subject to the ebb and flow of the tide, has navigable capacity, and connects to continuous interstate and/or international waterways.
+In Kaiser Aetna v. the United States, the Supreme Court determined that a waterway is navigable if it is subject to the ebb and flow of the tide, has the navigable capacity and connects to continuous interstate and/or international waterways.

 The Great Lakes, for instance, are navigable: they cross borders between states and between the US and Canada and can support trade.